Journal

 Executive answer

-RELAY model
+How does the RELAY model work?

 - Requirements-lock non-negotiables.